2025SpringSoftwareDev/2025SpringSoftDevProject/README.md

 # Project Architecture.
 ### Web App
-- We will be using what we learned in WebApps. (pug and js) to build the Web App
+- We will be using what we learned in WebApps.
+HTML, CSS and JavaScript to build the Web App
-- **Tools/Software we will use: Pug, JS, host on Render**
+- **Tools/Software we will use: JS, host on Render**

 ### Database
 - needed for accounts (User, Employee, Supervisor)